biga-ahk/biga.ahk/docs/getting-started.md

 ; => "scrumptious,thailand,lemongrass,tomatoes"

 ; Let's pretend this blogpost was a lot longer and we only want {{3}} tags for this post.
-;We can choose some tags at random from the larger collection lessTags := A.sampleSize(lowercaseTags, 3)
+; We can choose some tags at random from the larger collection lessTags := A.sampleSize(lowercaseTags, 3)

 ; For the main page let's make a preview of the blogpost.
 40 characters ought to do